Protestantism in France: Apology to the Huguenots

-In October 1985, to commemorate the tercentenary of the Revocation of the Edict of Nantes, Francois Mitterrand as president of France formally apologised to the descendants of Huguenots around the world for past governmental persecution of their forebears.
+In October 1985, to commemorate the tercentenary of the Revocation of the Edict of Nantes, François Mitterrand as president of France formally apologised to the descendants of Huguenots around the world for past governmental persecution of their forebears.
 At the same time, a special postage stamp was released to honour the Huguenots.
 In a recognition of sorts of their formerly abused rights, the stamp states that France is the home of the Huguenots ("Accueil des Huguenots").

 A new rise of Protestantism

-While Protestantism is declining in much of Europe, France may be an exception, where it now is claimed to be stable in number or even growing slightly.
+While Protestantism is declining in much of Lutheran Europe, France may be an exception, where it now is claimed to be stable in number or even growing slightly.

 Protestants form a minority of 3% in France.
-Various churches shaped by Evangelicalism have been the main reason behind the current rise of Protestantism in the country, while Calvinists and Lutherans are declining, and in 2013 large parts of these groups merged into the United Protestant Church of France.
+Various churches shaped by Evangelicalism have been the main reason behind the current rise of Protestantism in the country.
+On the other hand, Calvinists and Lutherans are declining, and in 2013 large parts of these groups merged into the United Protestant Church of France.

-In 2019, it was reported that a new Evangelical church is built every 10 days and now counts 700,000 followers across France.
+In 2019, it was reported that a new Evangelical church is built every 10 days and Evangelicanism now counts 700,000 followers across France.